YinHK-gameDev/unity-learn/lighting/shadows.md

 #### Using Shadow Cascades
-When you configure Shadow Cascades in your Project, you can choose to use 0, 2 or 4 cascades.
+When you configure Shadow Cascades in your Project, you can choose to use **0, 2 or 4 cascades**.
 Unity calculates the positioning of the cascades within the Camera’s frustum.

 - In the **`Built-in Render Pipeline`**, configure Shadow Cascades per quality level property in your Project’s **Quality Settings**.